Pressure Relief Valve: Testing, Repair, and Replacement

 The lever on the valve body allows manual actuation for testing purposes.
 Lifting the lever manually opens the disc and allows water to flow through the discharge pipe, confirming that the mechanism is not seized.
 This manual test does not verify that the thermal or pressure elements will actuate at correct thresholds — it only confirms the mechanical path is unobstructed.

-For context on how the T&P valve interacts with the broader system, the water heater repair listings section indexes professionals who service pressure relief components across all major water heater types.
+For context on how the T&P valve interacts with the broader system, the water heater repair providers section indexes professionals who service pressure relief components across all major water heater types.

 Common scenarios